 chapter six

-6 Public Key Encryption and Digital Signatures: Unleashing RSA
+6 Public key encryption and digital signatures: Unleashing RSA

 This chapter covers

-• Using RSA for encrypting data
+• Using RSA to encrypt data

 • Using RSA for digital signatures

-6.1 The secret key distribution problem
+6.1 The secret-key distribution problem

 6.1.1 Exercises